-In the second approach, electronic circuits, which are essentially dc-dc converters, are designed to drive the PV panels to operate at the maximum power point (MPP) under different environmental conditions.
-Various approaches have been proposed such as the Perturb and Observe (P&O) technique [24], the incremental conductance (IC) algorithm [25], the variable step size IC MPPT algorithm [26], the ripple correlation control and parasitic capacitance [27], the voltage-based or current-based peak power tracking [28] or, more recently, the fuzzy model-based tracking control [29].
-However, limitations can be found in that these techniques often require adjustments subject to varying atmospheric conditions at a local region and that the type of tracker used is rather sensitive to loading variations and ambient changes, or depending on the expert knowledge for the model-based approach.
+In the second approach, electronic circuits, which are essentially DC-DC converters, are designed to drive the PV panels to operate at the maximum power point (MPP) under different environmental conditions.
+Various approaches have been proposed such as the perturb and observe technique [24], the incremental conductance (IC) algorithm [25], the variable step size IC MPPT algorithm [26], the ripple correlation control and parasitic capacitance [27], the voltage-based or current-based peak power tracking [28] or, more recently, the fuzzy model-based tracking control [29].
+However, limitations can be found as these techniques often require adjustments subject to varying atmospheric conditions at a local region, and also that the type of tracker used is rather sensitive to loading variations and ambient changes, or depending on the expert knowledge for the model-based approach.
 Moreover, there is also the need for reliable and resilient performance in dealing with any system failures.

-In this study, we employ the dependable control operated over the Internet protocol (IP) network to not only optimise the sun tracking performance but also improve the control reliability.
-The solar energy management system, as shown in Fig. 2, includes dual tracking modules, PV panels used for collecting solar radiation and motion mechanisms to control the azimuth and elevation of the panels.
+In this study, we employ the dependable control operated over the internet protocol network to not only optimise the sun tracking performance but also to improve the control reliability.
+The solar energy management system, as shown in Fig. 2, includes dual tracking modules, PV panels used for collecting solar radiation, and motion mechanisms to control the azimuth and elevation of the panels.
 The two-degrees-of-freedom motion can be controlled in either the local or a network mode.
 The data communication is conducted via a gateway that converts signals from Modbus Serial to Modbus TCP protocols.
 The harvested energy is rectified and stored in two 50 kWh flow-technology batteries.
-The AC output is fed into a separate building microgrid via inverters and isolators using standard 3 Phase 415 VAC.
-The generated voltage supplies to certain devices and powerpoints placed throughout the building.
+The AC output is fed into a separate building microgrid via inverters and isolators using standard three-phase 415 VAC.
+The generated voltage supplies to certain devices and power points placed throughout the building.